pingforhelp/BCA/docs/computer-sci/computer-fundamentals/out.md

 The "Find and Replace" dialog box will appear.
 In the "Find what" field, enter the text or value you want to find.

-Fig. 2.44 (Find and Replace Dialog Box: Find what)

 If you want to replace the found content with new text or value, enter the replacement content in the "Replace with" field.
 If you don't want to replace the found content, leave the "Replace with" field blank.
-Page : 2.28

 Introduction to MS-Excel (MS-Excel Advanced Features)

-*   You can use various options in the dialog box to control the find and replace operation:
+You can use various options in the dialog box to control the find and replace operation:

-    *   "Match case": Check this option to make the search case-sensitive.
+"Match case": Check this option to make the search case-sensitive.
 It will only find matches with the exact casing you entered.
     *   "Match entire cell contents": Check this option to find and replace only when the entire cell content matches the search value.

-    *   "Look in": Choose whether you want to search in the formulas, values, or comments of cells.
+"Look in": Choose whether you want to search in the formulas, values, or comments of cells.

-*   Once you have set up your find and replace criteria, you can use the following buttons to control the operation:
+Once you have set up your find and replace criteria, you can use the following buttons to control the operation:

-    *   "Find Next": Click this button to find the first occurrence of the search value.
+"Find Next": Click this button to find the first occurrence of the search value.
 Excel will select the cell where the first match is found.Introduction to MS-Excel (MS-Excel Advanced Features) Page: 2.29

-*   "Replace": Click this button to replace the selected occurrence with the replacement value and find the next match.
+"Replace": Click this button to replace the selected occurrence with the replacement value and find the next match.

-*   "Replace All": Click this button to replace all occurrences of the search value with the replacement value without further confirmation.
+"Replace All": Click this button to replace all occurrences of the search value with the replacement value without further confirmation.

-*   After you have completed the find and replace operation, click "Close" to close the dialog box.
+After you have completed the find and replace operation, click "Close" to close the dialog box.

 2.18 SPEEDING UP DATA ENTRY